Church of the Messiah, Richmond: History

 Four years later, the church celebrated its fiftieth anniversary.
 At that time, it was reported that the congregation had baptized 1,829 people and confirmed another 413.
-Rev. C. L. Fulforth served the congregation for thirty-nine years, from 1890 until its closure in 1929.
+The Rev. C. L. Fulforth served the congregation for thirty-nine years, from 1890 until its closure in 1929.
 In 1929, Church of the Messiah merged with St. Matthew's Mission, Oxford Circle, which was organized by the Episcopal Diocese of Pennsylvania in September 1928.
 According to Church News, conditions which resulted in a dwindling congregation led to the decision to dispose of the Church of the Messiah property in Port Richmond.
 The neighborhood's ethnic makeup was in flux when the church was closed as Eastern European immigrants flooded Port Richmond.
 In fact, Church of the Messiah helped to incubate a Polish Episcopal congregation in 1917 by allowing the fledgling congregation to use its building.
 In 1932, the newly merged congregation, which was named Church of the Messiah, Oxford Circle, name, dedicated a new building at 6000 Large Street in the Lower Northeast.
 Fifteen memorial windows, chancel furniture (including the altar, pulpit, lectern, and font), and the organ from Church of the Messiah, Richmond were incorporated into this building.
 In March 1930, the rector, wardens, and vestrymen of Church of the Messiah transferred the property to The Church Foundation to facilitate the sale of the site.
 In June, the Foundation sold the site to the Austrian Seacoast Beneficial and Benevolent Society or Adriatic Club (Austrianskih Primorvec Društvo Zamjenite Pomoći I Dobročinstvo U Filadelfi) for $15,500.22.
 While the building was under consideration for historic designation, the building was hastily demolished in 2016.